wilfredinni/pysheetComments/2018-august/python-follow-read-and-ask/python-follow-read-and-ask.md

 ## Conclusion

 For all the people who try to put quality content online, for the ones that do it in their spare time and for free: don't be a jerk.
 Subscribe to their channels, give them thumbs up even before you finish to watch their videos (so you don't forget later).
-If you read an article you liked, share it and disable your ad-blocker for their site =).
+If you read an article you liked, share it and disable your ad-blocker for their site.
+Support Them =)

 As always, if you think something is missing, leave a comment and I will update the post later.